-Cattle : SAHIWAL
+Cattle : Sahiwal

-Australian Status:
+Australian Status

-International: Estimates vary in Pakistan but believed to be less than 5,000.
+Estimates vary in Pakistan but believed to be less than 5,000.
 Also some in India and Kenya - used for both dairy and beef in Kenya - and an important insurance population.
 Some estimates give giant numbers in Pakistan and India but most of these are not genetically pure at all.

-Breed Traits: Dairy and beef.
+Dairy and beef.
 Primarily dairy in their home country - only beef in Australia now - although some were used for dairy here, and for composite dairy breeds (now extinct).
 The best milkers of all zebu breeds, average lactation 2325 kilograms.

 Very heat tolerant.